static-frame/static-frame/doc/source/new.rst

 API change: ``Frame.sort_values()`` now has a ``label`` positional argument that replaces the former ``key`` positional argument.

+API change: ``Frame.sort_values()`` now requires multiple labels to be provided as a list to permit distinguishing selection of single tuple labels.

 Added ``key`` argument for sort pre-processing to ``Frame.sort_values()``.